tapaswenipathak/linux-kernel-stats/documents/files_description.md

 > system, as it is responsible for managing files and directories.
 In
 > the Linux operating system, the file system interface provides a
 > unified way of accessing and manipulating files, regardless of the
 > underlying file system.
-The \"files.sh\" script provides information
+The "files.sh" script provides information
 > about the all the files used in the Linux kernel, such as regular
 > files, directories, symbolic links, and device files.
 >